swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetAnalysisTemplates**
-> ItemsAnalysisTemplate AssetDatabaseGetAnalysisTemplates(ctx, webId, field, optional)
+> ItemsAnalysisTemplate AssetDatabaseGetAnalysisTemplates(a.client.ctx, webId, field, optional)
 Retrieve analysis templates based on the specified criteria.
 By default, all analysis templates in the specified Asset Database are returned.

 Users can search for the analysis templates based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the templates that match the default search.